miazga-git/Portswigger-Academy-Walkthrough/DOM-based vulnerabilities/PRAC - DOM XSS using web messages and JSON parse.md

 Desc: This lab uses web messaging and parses the message as JSON.
 To solve the lab, construct an HTML page on the exploit server that exploits this vulnerability and calls the print() function.

 # Walkthrough:
+This function I can see on the we page.
 ```
  <script>
                         window.addEventListener('message', function(e) {